LeoK80/go-server-cleanup/README.md

 By default it will always keep at least 15 of your last builds.
 Also nothing will get deleted in a pipeline if there is 15 builds or less.

+**tip: set it up to execute periodically as a cron job and you'll have a lot less worries about go-server disk space issues**